SWS FAQs what our guests want to know

 - Why choose Selkirk Wilderness Skiing?

-With 2 snowcats running and a back up cat on standby, you will never miss a day of skiing or snowboarding.
-Our remote lodge on Meadow Mountain is comfortable, warm and inviting.
-You can expect 3 home cooked meals prepared with fresh, local ingredients.
+With 2 snowcats running and a back up cat on standby, you will never miss a day of skiing or riding.
+Our remote lodge is comfortable, warm and inviting.
+You can expect delicious, home cooked meals prepared with fresh, local ingredients.
 Our staff are second to none.
 Many of them have been with SWS for many years and take great pride in providing the best possible experience for our guests.

 - Where are you located?